Support during your studies

 Mathematics Learning Support Centre

-The Centres are quiet, relaxed study spaces which offer non-critical help and support, from experienced mathematics and statistics lecturers, to students who are struggling, as well as those who simply want to improve their mathematical knowledge and skills.
+The Centre offers quiet, relaxed study spaces which offer non-critical help and support – from experienced mathematics and statistics lecturers – to students who are struggling, as well as those who simply want to improve their mathematical knowledge and skills.

-- two superb resource centres with private and group study areas
+- two superb resource centres with private/group study areas

-- mathematics drop-in sessions, available 30 hours per week
+- mathematics drop-in sessions – available four hours a day

 - Eureka Centre for Mathematical Confidence